stuartellis/sve-personal-website/content/articles/mac-setup.md

 +++
-title = "How to Set up an Apple Mac for Software Development" slug = "mac-setup" date = "2024-08-24T06:48:00+01:00" description = "Setting up an Apple Mac for development and systems administration" categories = ["devops", "programming"] tags = ["devops", "macos", "golang", "java", "javascript", "python"]
+title = "How to Set up an Apple Mac for Software Development" slug = "mac-setup" date = "2024-08-26T11:53:00+01:00" description = "Setting up an Apple Mac for development and systems administration" categories = ["devops", "programming"] tags = ["devops", "macos", "golang", "java", "javascript", "python"]

 +++

 A guide to setting up an Apple Mac for DevOps and software development.
-This is current for macOS 12 (Monteray).

 If you are thinking of switching to Linux, I also provide a [guide for setting up Fedora Workstation for development and DevOps](https://www.stuartellis.name/articles/fedora-workstation-setup/).
 Fedora is consistently the highest quality Linux desktop distribution.

 ## Do This First

-Log in once, run Software Update, and ensure that the operating system is at the latest point release.
+Log in once, go to _System Settings_ and use _Software Update_ to ensure that the operating system is at the latest point release.
 After all of the updates have been applied, restart the computer.

 ## Configuring a User Account